AndyGrant/Ethereal/README.md

 ### MultiPV

 The number of lines to output for each search iteration.
 For best performance, MultiPV should be left at the default value of 1 in all cases.
 This option should only be used for analysis.

+### ContemptDrawPenalty

+The number of centipawns added to the evaluation of the side to move.
+A positive value incentivizes preferring slightly negative evaluations to forced draws and leads to more decisive games.
+A small positive value is recommended in most situations.

+### ContemptComplexity

+The number of centipawns added to the evaluation of the side to move when all minor and major pieces are on the board, progressively reduced to zero with less pieces.
+A positive value incentivizes Ethereal to favor lines where the opponent cannot force simplifications as easily and leads to more decisive games.
+It is expected to hurt performance against significantly stronger engines, but to help against weaker engines.
+The optimal value for best results thus depends on conditions.

 ### MoveOverhead